tvst/st-annotated-text/README.md

-# Annotated Text component for Streamlit
+# Annotated Text Component for Streamlit

 A simple component to display annotated text in Streamlit apps.
 For example: